White2001Offl/node_lyrics_scraper/README.md

-# node_lyrics_scraper
+# Node lyrics Scraper
-An AZLyrics Scraper using node
+    An AZLyrics Scraper using Node JS

+## Dependecies
+    cheerio
+    html2plaintext
+    querystring
+    request

+## Usage :
+    // Shape of You
+    search("Shape of You");

+    // Hello by Adele
+    search("Hello by Adele");